Making Cold Brew Coffee With the Primula Coffee Maker

 Cold-brew coffee continues to surge in popularity.
-Most coffee shops are offering cold brew options.
-But you don’t need to spend a lot of money in the cafes because making cold brew coffee at home is easy.
+Most coffee shops offer cold-brew options, but you don’t need to spend a lot of money in the cafes because making cold-brew coffee at home is easy.
 Save your cafe money for espresso-based drinks.

 The filter is referred to as the Cold Brew Core in the instructions.